For this week’s beauty tip we will be covering the benefits of using a face scrub as part of your weekly beauty and skincare routine.

 Face scrubs I like to use

 It’s not enough to just know that you need to use a scrub weekly.
 You need to know the correct scrub to use for your skin type.
-My little tip here is to rotate a few scrubs so that (i) your skin doesn’t get used to just one scrub and as a result stop working properly and (ii) you can figure out what scrub suits your skin best.
-To remind you, or if you are new to my blog posts, my skin is dry and sensitive so I NEED to swap things around from time to time as my skin reacts badly when using a product too often.
+My little tip here is to rotate a few scrubs so that (i) your skin doesn’t get used to just one scrub and as a result, stop working properly and (ii) you can figure out what scrub suits your skin best.

 St Ives Blemish Control Apricot Scrub (US link) – I have this on standby always.
 The first time I tried it was in Canada years and years ago (when my skin was really bad – will do a separate blog post on my PCOS and bad skin from years ago which I am still dealing with until now) courtesy of my aunty and since then I purchase it religiously.
 However, word of warning this can dry out your skin if using too often so be aware of this.